 - HL5 & protocols: You need to consider scale, compatibility devices, plus there is an increased demand for browser-based use with instant access, on any device.
 Flexibility depending on the set up is required.
 For the architectural considerations (such as scale) it is not only the protocol, but the whole application that we need to look at.
 It should work on all devices, preferable directly in the browser, also in hostile networks, firewalls, wifi, mobile, etc.

 - Hybrid delivery architecture: commercial & peer to peer: Peer to peer environments will always add to the latency.
 The important question to answer is if it is worth the cost in terms of higher latency.

 - HLS / what format, what packaging is best?
 There is no one size fits all answer.
 Streaming optimization is a comprehensive challenge, all factors have to stay in balance.
 All optimization changes can have an impact on latency.
 If you look at one change, you always have to look at the impact on all other factors that your change might have.
 The whole workflow is important, starting from the camera, encoder, first mile, middle mile, last mile, delivery, playback.
 The devil is in the details, so full control and insight is required, incl. metrics

 - “Reduce latency” How?
 Own as many parts of the workflow chain as you can.
 The more you can control, the better you can optimize.
 Also: understand the use case first, then determine latency.
 A clear understanding of the monetized business model is required for a successful business roll-out.

 Speaker: Oliver Lietz, CEO, nanocosmos.

 Oliver Lietz founded nanocosmos in 1998 with a strong background in video R&D for video/audio coding and streaming for the broadcast industry.
-Since then he has been focusing on developing solutions that integrate video technology into custom business applications like iGaming platforms.
+Since then he has been focusing on developing solutions that integrate video technology into custom business applications.